garden-io/garden/docs/using-garden/module-templates.md

 Instead of specifying `sourcePath`, you can also specify `value` to provide the file contents directly as a string.

+#### Escaping template strings

+Sometimes you may want to pass template strings through when generating files, instead of having Garden resolve them.
+This could for example be handy when templating a Terraform configuration file which uses a similar templating syntax.

+To do this, simply add an additional `$` in front of the template string, e.g. `$${var.dont-resolve-me}`.

 ### Module references within a templated module

 In many cases, it's important for the different modules in a single template to depend on one another, and to reference outputs from one another.
 You do this basically the same way as in normal modules, but because module names in a template are generally templated themselves, it's helpful to look at how to use templates in module references.